finos/legend/docs/getting-started/installation-guide.md

 This option is for software developers who want to build and run Legend from source.
 Instructions can be found [here](maven-install.md).

 ### Installation Guide

-The Legend platform has five components.
-The minimum required to run Legend are Engine, SDLC, and Studio.
-The five components are:
+The Legend platform has several components.
+The minimum required to run Legend are `Engine`, `SDLC`, and `Studio`.
+These components include:

 - **Engine**: Provides a Pure parser and compiler that executes plans when provided with a Pure function, a mapping, and a runtime.
 It's also an access point for model transformers written using the Legend language.
 - **SDLC**: Provides a rich REST API letting users manage metadata.
 Most SDLCs are file and text-centric, but the Legend SDLC is model-centric, meaning users interact with model entities rather than with files and folders.
 The Legend SDLC enables: